metaforx/djangocms-rest/docs/index.rst

    :target: https://opensource.org/licenses/BSD-3-Clause
    :alt: License

-djangocms-rest provides comprehensive API endpoints for django CMS, enabling you to build headless CMS applications, mobile apps, or integrate django CMS content with other systems through RESTful APIs.
+*Headless content delivery with django CMS for modern, typed frontend apps.*

+djangocms-rest lets you use `django CMS <https://www.django-cms.org/>`_ as a headless backend for modern, typed frontend applications, while preserving the intuitive django CMS editing interface.
+This makes it possible to build Django apps that combine CMS-driven content with decoupled frontend frameworks.

+It can be added at any stage of a project and also runs alongside a traditional django CMS setup.
+This allows you to serve content not only to websites but also to mobile apps, digital signage, or any other frontend channel.

+djangocms-rest exposes django CMS content through a read-only REST API.
+It is based on the `Django REST framework <https://www.django-rest-framework.org/>`_ and provides OpenAPI 3 schema generation and a browsable API via `DRF Spectacular <https://github.com/tfranzel/drf-spectacular>`_.

 Key Features
 ------------